yangpengchengstat/R-code-S4_Class-protein-clustering-based-on-data-integration-of-corum-and-inparanoid/README.md

 2. (<b>`the number of clusters in SOM`</b>) or (<b>`the structure of neurons of SOM`</b>): After training, the relationship between the number of proteins in the orthocomplex are defined as follows:

 ```
+   # num_p is the number of proteins in the orthocomplex
+   # x_limit is the number of columns of the 2-d grid in SOM, and y_limit the number of rows.
    num_p <- length(prot_id_rep_c)

     if (num_p<6){